rngchan/sun-moon-rng/README.md

 ## Finding your seed

+To find your current RNG seed, there is a short way that involves using PKHeX and another one that requires nothing but your game cart and lots of patience.

+If you have access to PKHeX, navigate to the tab that shows Nursery info, and on it there should be a seed field with a bunch of characters on it.
+This represents you current RNG seed, note it down and move on to the next step, configuring the RNG script.

-To find current RNG seed, you're going to need a little bit of time and patience, since you'll have to hatch 127 eggs for that.
-Each egg you hatch will get you a value of 0 or 1, which you should note down in order.
-It's a simple process, but it can take a while:
+If you do not have access to PKHeX, you'll have to hatch 127 Magikarps.
+This is where the 2 Everstones will come into play, and every egg you hatch will give you a value of either 0 or 1, which you should carefully note down in order.
+Here's a step by step:

 1. Get two Magikaps that have different natures (one male, one female)
 2. Give them both an Everstone